-5. Notwithstanding any contrary provision in this section, when an adopted rule of the Department of Environmental Protection or a water management district is incorporated by reference in the other agency's rule to implement a provision of part IV of chapter 373, subsequent amendments to the rule are not effective as to the incorporating rule unless the agency incorporating by reference notifies the committee and the Department of State of its intent to adopt the subsequent amendment, publishes notice of such intent in the Florida Administrative Weekly, and files with the Department of State a copy of the amended rule incorporated by reference.
+Department of State a copy of the amended rule incorporated by reference.
 Changes in the rule incorporated by reference are effective as to the other agency 20 days after the date of the published notice and filing with the Department of State.
 The Department of State shall amend the history note of the incorporating rule to show the effective date of such change.
 Any substantially affected person may, within 14 days after the date of publication of the notice of intent in the Florida Administrative Weekly, file an objection to rulemaking with the agency.
 The objection shall specify the portions of the rule incorporated by reference to which the person objects and the reasons for the objection.
 The agency shall not have the authority under this subparagraph to adopt those portions of the rule specified in such objection.
 The agency shall publish notice of the objection and of its action in response in the next available issue of the Florida Administrative Weekly.

-6. The Department of State may adopt by rule requirements for incorporating materials pursuant to this paragraph.

-(j) A rule published in the Florida Administrative Code must be indexed by the Department of State within 90 days after the rule is filed.
-The Department of State shall by rule establish procedures for indexing rules.

-(k) An agency head may delegate the authority to initiate rule development under subsection (2); however, rulemaking responsibilities of an agency head under subparagraph (3)(a)1., subparagraph (3)(e)1., or subparagraph (3)(e)6. may not be delegated or transferred.

-(2) RULE DEVELOPMENT; WORKSHOPS; NEGOTIATED RULEMAKING.-

-(a) Except when the intended action is the repeal of a rule, agencies shall provide notice of the development of proposed rules by publication of a notice of rule development in the Florida Administrative Weekly before providing notice of a proposed rule as required by paragraph (3)(a).
-The notice of rule development shall indicate the subject area to be addressed by rule development, provide a short, plain explanation of the purpose and effect of the proposed rule, cite the specific legal authority for the proposed rule, and include the preliminary text of the proposed rules, if available, or a statement of how a person may promptly obtain, without cost, a copy of any preliminary draft, if available.

-(b) All rules should be drafted in readable language.
-The language is readable if:

-1. It avoids the use of obscure words and unnecessarily long or complicated constructions; and

-2. It avoids the use of unnecessary technical or specialized language that is understood only by members of particular trades or professions.
+- 6. The Department of State may adopt by rule requirements for incorporating materials pursuant to this paragraph. - (j) A rule published in the Florida Administrative Code must be indexed by the Department of State within 90 days after the rule is filed.
+The Department of State shall by rule establish procedures for indexing rules. - (k) An agency head may delegate the authority to initiate rule development under subsection (2); however, rulemaking responsibilities of an agency head under subparagraph (3)(a)1., subparagraph (3)(e)6. may not be delegated or transferred. - (2) RULE DEVELOPMENT; WORKSHOPS; NEGOTIATED RULEMAKING.- - (a) Except when the intended action is the repeal of a rule, agencies shall provide notice of the development of proposed rules by publication of a notice of rule development in the Florida Administrative Weekly before providing notice of a proposed rule as required by paragraph (3)(a).
+The notice of rule development shall indicate the subject area to be addressed by rule development, provide a short, plain explanation of the purpose and effect of the proposed rule, cite the specific legal authority for the proposed rule, and include the preliminary text of the proposed rules, if available, or a statement of how a person may promptly obtain, without cost, a copy of any preliminary draft, if available. - (b) All rules should be drafted in readable language.
+The language is readable if: - 1.
+It avoids the use of obscure words and unnecessarily long or complicated constructions; and - 2.
+It avoids the use of unnecessary technical or specialized language that is understood only by members of particular trades or professions. - (c) An agency may hold public workshops for purposes of rule development.
+An agency must hold public workshops, including workshops in various regions of the state or the agency's service area, for purposes of rule development if requested in writing by any affected person, unless the agency head explains in writing why a workshop is unnecessary.
+The explanation is not final agency action subject to review pursuant to ss.